Mkayzw/Express-prisma-Template/README.md

 ## 🤝 Contributing

+Contributions are welcome!
+Please check out our [Contributing Guide](CONTRIBUTING.md) for details on how to get started.

+Please also note that we have a [Code of Conduct](CODE_OF_CONDUCT.md) that we expect all contributors to adhere to.

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Commit your changes (`git commit -m 'Add some amazing feature'`)